HayderAminLab/DENOISING/README.md

 ## **Data**

 The following datasets have been provided for using and test running the DENOISING script.
-  - Sample LFP-detected Dataset with Noise (XXX)
-  - Sample Spike-detected Dataset with Noise (XXX)
+  - Samples of LFP-detected and Spike-detected Datasets with Noise (https://doi.org/10.5281/zenodo.13284452), made available under Creative Commons Attribution 4.0 International!

 ## **Requirements**